zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 In this task you will commit your pending changes in VS Code to you GitHub repo, and trigger the Jenkins CI build job.

-1. Return to VS Code on your Lab VM, and the open `mcw-oss-paas-devops` project.
+1. Return to VS Code on your Lab VM, and the open `MCW-OSS-PaaS-and-DevOps` project.

 2. Observe that the **source control icon** on the left-hand navigation bar has a badge indicating you have uncommitted changes.
 Select the **icon**.